0x6c7862/ctf-writeups/trashtalker.md

 ```

 Note that the addresses are probably all junk, I think I cobbled that together
 from multiple executions.
-It's more the offset I care about
+It's more the offset I care about.

 To work out the offset I can count the dots that get printed each time it gets
 called: